Rafael García Serrano: Filmography

 Serrano established a substantial body of work comprising 22 fiction feature films, 9 commercialized documentaries, and 12 television scripts.
-Included within this cinematographic legacy are: La file infanteria (1960), which was directed by Pedro Lazaga and not based on a novel of the same name.
+Included within this cinematographic legacy are: La fiel infantería (1960), which was directed by Pedro Lazaga and not based on a novel of the same name.

 Other works include the script of Ronda española (1952), directed by Ladislao Vajda; La patrulla (1954), in which he appeared in as a cameo; The economically weak (1960), directed by Lazaga; The house of the Troy (1959); You and I are three (1961); Boyfriends of death (1975); The sailor with the golden fists (1968); and the legion likes women...and women like the legion (1976), by Rafael Gil.

 In 1965, together with José María Sánchez Silva, he co-wrote the script for the documentary Morir en España (1965), directed by Mariano Ozores.
-He also directed Los dojos peridos (1966), a film based on his own novel.
+He also directed Los ojos perdidos (1966), a film based on his own novel.
 The film was considered socially controversial due to its portrayal of events from the Civil War, during a period in which Spanish society attempted to move on from the conflict.